-Fraud Risks Corruption Risk The risk that an elected official or employee misuses their influence in a business transaction in a way that violates their duty to the public and/or to their employer in order to gain a direct or indirect benefit (e.g. schemes involving bribery, conflicts of interests, illegal gratuities, economic extortion).
-Cash Misappropriation The risk that an elected official or employee misappropriates cash (e.g. employees steal cash from a company vault).
+- Fraud Risks Corruption Risk The risk that an elected official or employee misuses their influence in a business transaction in a way that violates their duty to the public and/or to their employer in order to gain a direct or indirect benefit (e.g. schemes involving bribery, conflicts of interests, illegal gratuities, economic extortion).
+Cash The risk that an elected official or employee miceppropriates each (e.g. employees steel Misappropriation The risk that an elected official or employee misappropriates cash (e.g. employees steal cash from a company vault).
 Fraudulent Disbursements The risk that an elected official or employee causes a distribution of Parish funds or manipulates a disbursement/payment function for a dishonest purpose (e.g. submitting false invoices; altering time cards; or making personal purchases with public funds).
 The risk that a Parish vendor causes a distribution of Parish funds for fictitious goods, fictitious services, or inflated invoices.
 Misuse or Theft The risk that an elected official or employee takes or misuses noncash Parish assets (e.g. taking equipment from warehouse; misusing confidential information).
-Operational Risks Compliance The risk that the Parish or vendor/contractor is not complying with laws regulations inclinious goods, inclinious services, or irritated involces.
-Misuse or Theft The risk that an elected official or employee takes or misuses noncash Parish assets (e.g. taking equipment from warehouse; misusing confidential information).
 Operational Risks Compliance Risk The risk that the Parish or vendor/contractor is not complying with laws, regulations or the terms of the contract.
-Management Risk The risk that the Parish has inexpert management or lacks supervision (e.g. significant turnover due to an election; not properly supervising employees).
+Management The visit that the Devich has incoment memory and a leader surrow isign (a s Risk The risk that the Parish has inexpert management or lacks supervision (e.g. significant turnover due to an election; not properly supervising employees).
 Personnel Risk The risk that the Parish does not have competent people in the proper jobs to perform critical Parish services.
-Technological Risk The risk of technology being inadequate, outdated, ill-used, or producing insufficient or unreliable information.
+RISK Technological Risk The risk of technology being inadequate, outdated, ill-used, or producing insufficient or unreliable information.
 Process Risk The risk that the Parish lacks current, well-documented policies and procedures, or does not communicate them (e.g. policies not developed, reviewed or distributed).